Libero logo

 Sachsenhausen is Frankfurt’s bar hub, just the other side of the river from the historic centre.
 This being a business city, pubs and expat/football-friendly spots abound.

 Diagonally opposite the station, massive O’Reilly’s is one of a chain, with branches in Amsterdam and Brussels, and with the good grace to display Eintracht flags and pennants outside and in.
-In the station itself, you’ll find two sport-focused venues: downstairs modest Zapfhahn, with its regular following and classic photo of Eintracht’s 1959 title-winning team; and, at street level, the contemporary sports bar Uddin’s.
+Within the station itself, you’ll find two sport-focused venues: downstairs modest Zapfhahn, with its regular following and classic photo of Eintracht’s 1959 title-winning team; and, at street level, the contemporary sports bar Uddin’s.

 Champions in the lobby of the Marriott Hotel is US-style, its large, horseshoe bar run by a friendly, multinational staff.
 For local flavour, don’t miss the lovely, lived-in Zum Tannenbaum, reasonably nearby at Homburger Straße 19, with its table football and flashes of Eintracht colours.

-Also close-ish, the Fox & Hound is where expats professionals gather for sport-gawping in what feels like a living room in the Home Counties.
+Also close-ish, the Fox & Hound is where expats gather for sport-gawping in what feels like a living room in the Home Counties.

 Where to stay